Dracontium

 Dracontium is a genus of flowering plants similar to those of Amorphophallus.
 Unlike Amorphophallus which is found in the Old World, this genus has a New World distribution and is native to South America, Central America, southern Mexico, and the West Indies.

 Dracontium species can be distinguished from related genera by their inflorescence, which is smaller and unisexual.
-The plant has a large tuber similar to that of Amorphophallus, but rounder, and with no central and circular scar mark.
+The plant has a large caudexlike tuber similar to that of Amorphophallus, but rounder, and with no central and circular scar mark.
 When Dracontium plants begin to flower, the tuber swells and smoothens.

 Species

 More than 20 Dracontium species have been described: